 We are leaders in breast enhancement, body sculpting, and facial cosmetic surgery, serving the entire San Francisco Bay area.
 Whether you live in the Bay Area or are coming in from out of town, we’re happy to answer any questions you may have on your path to your new self.
 Schedule an intro call with us today to take the first step towards realizing the look you’ve always wanted for yourself.

 Dr. Williams was published again on the American Society of Plastic Surgery's website.
 The topic this time - Hip-hop superstar Cardi B and her illegal buttock injections.
-Dr. Williams has performed thousands of body contouring procedures and is seen as a leader in this field.
+As a board-certified plastic surgeon serving Oakland, Dr. Williams has performed thousands of body contouring procedures and are seen as leaders in this field.
 Read more below!

 "Cardi B, say it ain't so!" was my immediate reaction after reading GQ's excellent interview with the rising hip-hop star Belcalis Almanza, better known by her stage name Cardi B.

 The article, written by Caity Weaver, tells an amazing story of non-stop hustle and determination.
 But one moment recounts a scary medical decision that could have ended it all before it started.

 In the GQ story, Cardi B reveals that she had black market buttock injections and she details the horrifying story of what she went through on a quest to obtain better curves.

 As a plastic surgeon, I have been fortunate enough to take care of thousands of patients who have undergone body contouring enhancements, and I have done thousands of fat transfer operations and filler injections to safely increase the contours of my patients.